Day 1: Arrival in California

 Days 9 – 10: Monterey

 The Monterey peninsula supports groves of Coastal Redwoods and cypresses, rocky and sandy shores, and mudflats.
 Rocky shores are frequented by Brandt’s and Pelagic Cormorants, Black Oystercatcher, maybe an early Wandering Tattler or Surfbird.
 On offshore rocky outcrops, California Sealions loaf, and nearby among the kelpbeds are Sea Otters.
 Oak and conifer woods and chaparral have Acorn and Nuttall’s Woodpeckers, Wild Turkey, Bushtit, Bewick’s Wren, Western Tanager and Purple Finch.
 Range-restricted Tricolored Blackbirds can be found in small marshy areas.
 Elkhorn Slough National Estuarine Research Reserve is a fine reserve of estuary, coastal marsh, and oak and pine woodlands, supporting egrets, herons, waterfowl, shorebirds, Red-shouldered Hawk, Hutton’s Vireo, California Thrasher, and Barn Owl.
-One day we travel to Pinnacles National Monument, an area of riparian woodland, canyons and chaparral, with towering sandstone rock formations that resemble pinnacles.
+One day we travel to Pinnacles National Park, an area of riparian woodland, canyons and chaparral, with towering sandstone rock formations that resemble pinnacles.
 Here, we look for the endemic Yellow-billed Magpie, as well as Prairie Falcon, Say’s Phoebe, Oak Titmouse, California Thrasher, Rufous-crowned and Bell's Sparrows and Lawrence’s Goldfinch.
-Pinnacles NM is where the re-introduction of California Condors is being undertaken, and we will look for some soaring over the canyons – an exhilarating spectacle.
+Pinnacles NP is where the re-introduction of California Condors is being undertaken, and we will look for some soaring over the canyons – an exhilarating spectacle.

 During our stay we take a pelagic boat trip for seabirds and cetaceans, into famous Monterey Bay and beyond.
 Monterey Bay is particularly attractive to marine life because of the close proximity to shore of the continental shelf and deep underwater canyons over 3,000 m deep.
 Upwellings of nutrient-rich water attract a wide variety of pelagic seabirds.
 Black-footed Albatross, Northern Fulmar, shearwaters – Sooty, Pink-footed and Buller’s, Ashy Storm-Petrel, jaegers, Sabine’s Gull, Arctic Tern, auklets, auks, murrelets, Red and Red-necked Phalaropes – the list seems endless.
 We could encounter great whales such as Gray, Humpback or Blue Whales, Northern Fur Seal, and dolphins and Dall’s Porpoise, and sometimes Killer Whale (Orca).
 Black Turnstones occur on the harbour jetty.
 Nights in Monterey.